-Every year of the program, each participant will attend two weeks of full-day intensive summer workshop on mathematics content as well as full-day workshops during each academic year with a focus on curriculum implementation.
-Participants will receive four graduate credits per year for their participation in the program.
-The workshop sessions will be taught using a student-centered collaborative learning model with participants working in small groups supported by five mathematics faculty members rotating among the groups to maximize participant and faculty interaction.
-Small-group work will be followed by large-group discussion.
-Each day of the summer workshop will focus on a specific mathematics topic, via three types of sessions:
+Every year of the program, each participant will attend two weeks of full-day intensive summer workshops on mathematics content.
+The workshops sessions will be taught using a student-centered collaborative learning model with participants working in small groups, and collaborating vertically between grade levels in order to develop a continuum of knowledge and skills that build from one grade level to the next.
+Teachers will be supported by five mathematics faculty members in order to maximize participant/ faculty interaction.
+Following small group work, the faculty will lead larger group discussions of the key content and math practice ideas generated by the problem-solving activities.
+Each day of the summer workshop will focus on a specific mathematics topic within the Common Core, via three types of sessions:

 Problem-Based Inquiry (PBI)

 Participants will deepen their understanding of a specific content topic through problem solving in small groups on rich problems designed to spark and sustain conversation about, and exploration of, a specific piece of the Common Core.
 These sessions will engage the teachers in analyzing solutions and methods, exploring representations, communicating, and making mathematical arguments.
 These sessions will represent about half of each day’s workshop.

 In the afternoons, we will study children’s thinking and misconceptions about the specific content topic that was the focus of the morning’s problem solving.
 Participants will appraise children’s methods and discuss whether they are correct and generalizable.
 We will view video clips of children thinking aloud as they solve problems in order to better understand the ways children reason mathematically.
 We will also discuss how to respond to common student questions (as established in the research literature) related to the content, and address how to assess student written work (constructed response) in mathematics.